 Interventions shouldn’t be thrown together last minute.
-Addiction is a fatal, chronic, progressive, disease, meaning time is of the essence.
+Addiction is a fatal, chronic, progressive disease; meaning time is of the essence.
 Once you are going to host an intervention, every single detail needs to be in place.
 Your interventionist will help you find a treatment center, plan transportation, and orchestrate the intervention.
 Interventions have different styles and approaches.
 Your interventionist may want to work with you and your family for a week or two ahead of the intervention to rehearse and finalize the details.
 After everything is in place and the intervention is finally happening, here are a few more things you need to know:

-Encourage everyone in attendance to regulate their stress and stick to the plan
+Encourage everyone in attendance to regulate their stress and stick to the plan.

 Understand that it might not go the way you want it to

 Addiction is a thoroughly convincing and persuasive disease.
 Sitting in a room full of the people closest to you who you intimately trust, you are still convinced that you don’t have a problem.
 Or, if your loved one does know they have a problem, they might be unwilling to do anything about it and aren’t ready to stop drinking and using.
-There’s a good chance that they are going to come to a realization that their lives are out of control and treatment is the best option.
+There’s a good chance that they are going to realize that their lives are out of control and treatment is the best option.
 Unfortunately, there will always be a chance that despite the planning, begging, crying, bargaining, and discussing, they still aren’t interested in sobriety.

-Be prepared to stick to your ultimatums
+Be prepared to stick to your ultimatums.